zendframework/zf2-documentation/docs/languages/en/getting-started-with-zend-studio/overview.rst

 performance and memory issues with code-tracing abilities.
 Zend Server also ships with Zend Framework 2, which is convenient.

-Zend Studio is an a PHP-focused IDE based on Eclipse that comes in two flavours: the free Eclipse PDT and Zend Studio, a paid-for product that provides enhanced features and support options.
+Zend Studio is a PHP-focused IDE based on Eclipse that comes in two flavours: the free Eclipse PDT and Zend Studio, a paid-for product that provides enhanced features and support options.
 Usefully, Eclipse PDT provides Zend Framework 2 support out of the box along with Zend Server integration.
 You don't get the